Labor unions in Japan: Meiji period to 1945

 One labour organization that did survive was the Friendly Society (Yuaikai), formed in 1912 by Bunji Suzuki, which became Japan's first durable union and was renamed the Japan Federation of Labour (Nihon Rōdō Sodomei or Sōdōmei) in 1921.
 Two years later it had a membership of 100,000 in 300 unions.
 From 1918 to 1921, a wave of major industrial disputes marked the peak of organized labour power.
 A prolonged economic slump that followed brought cutbacks in employment in heavy industry.
 In the early 1920s, ultra-cooperative unionists proposed the fusion of labour and management interests, heightening political divisions within the labour movement and precipitating the departure of left wing unions from Sōdōmei in 1925.
 The union movement has remained divided between right wing (“cooperative”) unions and left wing unions ever since.

 After the First World War, there were many attempts to establish a trade union law to protect the rights of workers to organize themselves, including a Department of Home Affairs bill in 1925, which would have prevented employers from discharging workers for belonging to a union, or requiring workers to quit (or not join) a union.
 But these bills never became law.

 Hampered by their weak legal status, the absence of a right to bargain collectively with employers, and the setting up of management-organized factory councils, over 800 unions had succeeded in organizing only 7.9% of the labour force by 1931.
 Of these unions, the majority were organized along industrial or craft lines, with about one-third organized on an enterprise basis.
+5% of unionized workers were members of the anarchist union federations Zenkoku Jiren and Nihon Jikyō.

 In 1940, the government dissolved the existing unions and absorbed them into the Industrial Association for Serving the Nation (Sangyo Hokokukai or Sampō), the government-sponsored workers' organization, as part of a national reorganization of all civil organizations under central government direction and as a means of controlling radical elements in the workforce.
+Nonetheless, employees could still bargain and gain welfare benefits on a local level.
 Sampō remained in existence at the end of the war.